Narayan Vaman Tilak: Conversion to Christianity

 In 1893, Tilak was travelling by train from Nagpur to Rajnandgaon, a princely state ruled by a Hindu priest, and located within the then Central Provinces of India, in search of employment.
 During this journey, he met a Protestant missionary Ernest Ward of the Free Methodist Church who spoke glowingly of Christianity, presented a copy of the Bible to Tilak, and suggested that Tilak would become a Christian within two years.
+Tilak began to study the Bible and was strongly influenced by the Sermon on the Mount.
+He also read Arunodaya (Sunrise) by Baba Padmanji, six times.